-Heart failure, also known as congestive heart failure, is a chronic condition that affects more than 6 million Americans, according to the American Heart Association.
+Heart failure, also known as congestive heart failure, is a chronic condition that affects more than 6 million Americans.

 Despite its name, heart failure does not mean your heart has stopped working.
 Rather, it means that your heart has weakened or been damaged so it isn’t able to pump enough blood to the rest of your body.
 In other words, your heart simply cannot keep up with the demands of your body at rest or during activities, such as work or exercise.
 Common symptoms include swelling in the abdomen and legs, shortness of breath with walking or lying down, and fatigue.

-“Heart failure is a generic term that actually encompasses a lot of different syndromes,” says UNC REX cardiologist Elizabeth Volz, MD.
+“Heart failure is a generic term that actually encompasses a lot of different syndromes,” says UNC Health Rex cardiologist Elizabeth Volz, MD.
 “It can be caused by any number of things.”

 Common and Not-So-Common Causes of Heart Failure